-How to find Apple's curated playlists: The "For You" tab found in the menu bar along the bottom is a place where you can go to in order to find music suggestions hand-selected by the Apple Music team.
+How to find Apple's curated playlists: The 'Listen Now' tab found in the menu bar along the bottom is a place where you can go to in order to find music suggestions hand-selected by the Apple Music team.
 Suggestions include a curated favourites mix, daily playlists, artists spotlights, and new releases, all of which target you and are tailored to your music preferences.

 How to search in Apple Music: Tap the Search icon in the menu bar along the bottom in order to access a dedicated search field, where you can manually type-in artists' names, album titles, etc.

-How to find top music charts: Go to the Browse tab in the menu bar along the bottom, and then tap "Top Charts" to see a regularly updated list of the most popular songs on Apple Music.
+How to find top music charts: Go to the Browse tab in the menu bar along the bottom, and then tap 'Charts' to see a regularly updated list of the most popular songs on Apple Music.

-How to find top music charts by genre: By default, the Top Charts section in the Browse tab shows you all genres.
-But you can choose a specific genre, such as Blues, by tapping the Genres button and selecting your genre from the list that appears.
+How to find top music charts by genre: By default, the Charts section in the Browse tab shows you all genres.
+But you can choose a specific genre, such as Blues, by tapping the 'All Genres' button in the top right and selecting your genre from the list that appears.

-How to find the Beats 1 radio station: Apple Music offers a 24/7 live-streaming radio station called Beats 1.
-To access it, tap the Radio tab in the menu bar along the bottom, and then tap the Beats 1 thumbnail.
+How to find the Music 1 radio station: Apple Music offers a 24/7 live-streaming radio station called Music 1 - formerly Beats 1.
+To access it, tap the Radio tab in the menu bar along the bottom, and then tap the Music 1 thumbnail.